mikkel75/KamstrupHAN/README.md

 6) Configure AmsToMqtt to use Omnipower and GPIO 13, remember AES keys if used.
    - AmsToMqtt has nice Domoticz support as well as raw/JSON MQTT.
 8) Enjoy!

-ams2Mqtt currently requires to have USB power connected as it has the ESP8266 alive 24/7.
-Others (search github) have done ESP8266 code with deep-sleep to live only from the limited mA coming from the Omnipower.